OFFICIAL WEBSITE OF THE VIRGINIA MOSQUITO CONTROL ASSOCIATION

 With the recent emergence of Oropouche virus (OROV) as a potential public health concern in the US, AMCA is working with the CDC to collect surveillance data on the primary vector, Culicoides paraensis.

-Please see below for more information and protocols for collection, storage, and shipping of biting midges.
+Please see below for more information on collection, storage, and shipping of biting midges.

 Download the documents shown above as well as a sample datasheet and The Insects of Virginia No. 3 if you'd like to attempt morphological identification.